 Required character scalar or data frame; specifies the source of the label data.
 This could be either

-, or a data frame containing a custom dictionary.- source_var
+'UDS'(default) or'USPS', or a data frame containing a custom dictionary.- source_var

 Character scalar, required when

-is a data frame containing a custom dictionary; specifies the column name in the dictionary object that contains ZIP Codes.- type
+label_sourceis a data frame containing a custom dictionary; specifies the column name in the dictionary object that contains ZIP Codes.- type

 Character scalar, required when